JonphanChan/Deep-Automated-Theorem-Proving/README.md

 After runnning this code, we would have the dataset in our local environment.

 ### Model
-The model is a seq2seq architecure Transformer, and here are the structure of the two models:
+We build two models for this project and each of them is a seq2seq architecure Transformer.
+Here are the structure of the two models:

 <p align="center">
   <img width="460" height="440" src=>